Windows 3.1

-Windows 3.1 is a major release of Microsoft Windows, a family of graphical user shells and operating systems.
-It was released to manufacturing on April 6, 1992, as a successor to Windows 3.0.
-Like its predecessors, the Windows 3.1 series run as a shell on top of MS-DOS; it was the last Windows 16-bit operating environment as all future versions of Windows had moved to 32-bit.
+Windows 3.1 is a consumer-oriented operating system developed by Microsoft, released to manufacturing on April 6, 1992.
+Unlike its predecessors, which ran as a shell on top of MS-DOS, its 386 Enhanced Mode functioned as a virtual machine monitor virtualizing DOS as a guest.
+It was the last Windows 16-bit operating system, after which future versions of Windows moved to 32-bit.

 Windows 3.1 introduced the TrueType font system as a competitor to Adobe Type Manager.
-Its multimedia was also expanded, and screensavers were introduced, alongside new software such as Windows Media Player and Sound Recorder.
+Its multimedia was also expanded, and screensavers were introduced, alongside new software such as Media Player (also known as "Windows Media Player") and Sound Recorder.
 File Manager and Control Panel received tweaks, while Windows 3.1 also saw the introduction of the Windows Registry and add-ons, and it could utilize more memory than its predecessors.

 Microsoft also released special versions of Windows 3.1 throughout 1992 and 1993; in Europe and Japan, Windows 3.1 was introduced with more language support, while Tandy Video Information System received a special version, called Modular Windows.
 In November 1993, Windows 3.11 was released as a minor update, while Windows 3.2 was released as a Simplified Chinese version of Windows 3.1.
 (Note: Collectively, these versions of Windows 3.1 are known as Windows 3.1x.)
 Microsoft also introduced Windows for Workgroups, the first version of Windows to allow integrated networking.
 Mostly oriented towards businesses, it received network improvements and it allowed users to share files, use print servers, and chat online, while it also introduced peer-to-peer networking.

 The series is considered to be an improvement on its predecessors.
 It was praised for its reinvigoration of the user interface and technical design.
 Windows 3.1 sold over three million copies during the first three months of its release, although its counterpart Windows for Workgroups was noted as a "business disappointment" due to its small amount of sold copies.
 It was succeeded by Windows 95, and Microsoft ended the support for Windows 3.1 series on December 31, 2001, except for the embedded version, which was retired in 2008.